How can you scrape 47K Agency Vista profiles without a headless browser?

 agencyNamenon-empty,servicesarray length > 0 for the seed agencies) - Schema validation rate stays above 99%

-Almost every modern directory site is built on a JS framework that ships its
+Almost every modern directory site is built on a JS framework that ships its data into the page as serialized JSON.

 If you can find that blob, you don't need a browser.
 You just need a cheap HTTP fetch, an HTML parser, a Zod schema, and the discipline to never ship a record that fails validation.